HoangLa95/qualitedevs2/PSs/ps1.md

 Let's finish this lab with a little reorganization.

-1. Create a folder `PS1/` in your project and move everything except for `.git`, `.gitignore`, and `README.md` to this folder.
+1. Create a directory `PS1/` in your project and move everything except for `.git`, `.gitignore`, and `README.md` to this directory.

 :::{warning} `.git` and `.gitignore` remain at the root of the project!
-You should **never touch** the `.git` folder.
+You should **never touch** the `.git` directory.
-The `.gitignore` file should remain at the root of the project, and **not in the `PS1/` folder!**
+The `.gitignore` file should remain at the root of the project, and **not in the `PS1/` directory!**
 :::

-You will maintain this project throughout the course by creating separate folders for each practical session (PS).
+You will maintain this project throughout the course by creating separate directories for each practical session (PS).

 2. Go back to the root of the project and run `git add .`.

 :::{important} `git add .`
-You can use `git add .` to track all the new changes made (when creating or modifying multiple files or subfolders) **in the current folder**, which is why it is important to go back to the root of the project here.
+You can use `git add .` to track all the new changes made (when creating or modifying multiple files or subdirectories) **in the current directory**, which is why it is important to go back to the root of the project here.
 :::

 3. Commit the staged changes with `git commit`.